Thanks to donor support, hockey forward Jaymee Shell blazes her own path

 Between classes, library studies, scoring on the ice and staying fit at the gym, Jaymee Shell says she spends more time at Concordia than anywhere else.

-The third-year major in the Department of Exercise Science and Stingers hockey team forward is able to be such an active Concordian thanks to the scholarships and awards she has received.
+Shell, who is in her third year majoring in exercise science, is a forward on the Stingers hockey team and is able to be an active Concordian because of the scholarships and awards she has received.

 Giving students an opportunity to focus on their studies is the main reason Jaymee’s father, Mitchell Shell, feels a responsibility to give back to his alma mater.
 “Whether education is funded by the government or by tuition fees, it is still not enough,” says Mitchell Shell, who graduated from Concordia with a commerce degree in 1982.
 “Our kids need more and giving to Concordia can help them advance in their studies.”